 QA – Who will promote and manage the BID?

-A new BID private limited company, which is limited by guarantee and has its own management board, would be established to administer the project.
+A BID private limited company, which is limited by guarantee and has its own management board, administers the project.

 This is a not-for profit company, board members would be made up of volunteer individuals who represent the cross section of businesses and organisations across the area.
 BID Boards normally appoint a project manager and support staff to implement the projects identified in the plan.
 These can be employed directly by the BID or via a specialist project management company who will also then offer strategic support.